davidesclosa/davidesclosa.github.io/publications.md

 * **If you are the smartest person in the room, you are in the wrong room**

     _arXiv preprint arXiv:2407.08042_, 2024

-* **From Combinatorics to Geometry: The Dynamics of Graph Gradient Diffusion**

-    _arXiv preprint arxiv.org/pdf/2308.08311_, 2023

 ---